AxaFrance/design-system/.github/git-commit-instructions.md

 - refactor
 - test

-### Allowed Scopes

-- slash: for any change in the Slash design system (`slash/` folder or its stories in `apps/slash-stories/`)
-- look&feel: for any change in the Look & Feel design system (`look-and-feel/` folder or its stories in `apps/look-and-feel-stories/`)
-- apollo: for any change in the Apollo design system (`apollo/` folder or its stories in `apps/apollo-stories/`)
-- design-system: for global or cross-cutting changes, or changes affecting multiple design systems

-> **Note:** The scopes `deps`, `deps-dev`, and `release` are reserved and must NOT be used.

 ## Scope Selection Rules (apply in this order)

+Follow these rules in order, from top to bottom, to determine the correct scope(s) for your commit message:

-- **1.** If a file in the apollo folder ends with `Common`, use both `apollo` and `look&feel` as scopes, even if the name does not contain `LF`.
+1. If a file in the apollo folder ends with `Common`, use both `apollo` and `look&feel` as scopes, even if the name does not contain `LF`.
-- **2.** If a file name contains `LF`, use only `look&feel` as scope, even if it is in the apollo folder (except for files ending with `Common`, which must use both `apollo` and `look&feel`).
+2. If a file name contains `LF`, use only the `look&feel` scope, even if the file is in the apollo folder (except for files ending with `Common`, which must use both `apollo` and `look&feel`).
-- **3.** If a file name contains `Apollo`, use only `apollo` as scope, even if it is in another folder (except for files ending with `Common`).
+3. If a file name contains `Apollo`, use only the `apollo` scope, even if the file is in another folder (except for files ending with `Common`).
+4. For all other files:
+   - Use the `slash` scope for any change in the Slash design system (`slash/` or `apps/slash-stories/`).
+   - Use the `look&feel` scope for any change in the Look & Feel design system (`look-and-feel/` or `apps/look-and-feel-stories/`).
-- **4.** For all other files, use the scope corresponding to their design system folder (`slash`, `look&feel`, `apollo`) or `design-system` for global changes.
+   - Use the `apollo` scope for any change in the Apollo design system (`apollo/` or `apps/apollo-stories/`).
+   - Use the `design-system` scope for global, cross-cutting, or multi-design-system changes.
+5. The scopes `deps`, `deps-dev`, and `release` are reserved and MUST NOT be used.

-When generating a commit message, always analyze all staged or changed files.
-For each file, determine its relevant scope(s) according to the rules above.
-The final commit message MUST include the union of all relevant scopes, separated by a comma and sorted alphabetically.
-Example: `feat(look&feel,apollo): ...` if both a look&feel and an apollo file are staged.
+6. For each commit, analyze all staged or changed files.
+The commit message MUST include the union of all relevant scopes, separated by a comma and sorted alphabetically.
+Example: `feat(look&feel,apollo): ...` if both a look&feel and an apollo file are staged together.

 ## Guidelines